ozer619/book-review-550/README.md

  objectives:
  - [x] to learn about cookies
  - [x] to learn about sessions
- - [ ] to learn about postgresql
+ - [x] to learn about postgresql
- - [ ] to learn about login decorator flask
+ - [x] to learn about login decorator flask
+ - [x] to learn autherization and authentication